-- There is an exemption in data protection law to protect freedom of expression and information in journalism, academic activities, art and literature. - When the criteria for using the exemption is met, you do not have to comply with many of the usual requirements of data protection law. - You must always comply with the key data protection principles of accountability and security. - The exemption applies if you: - use personal data for journalism; - o act with the intention or hope of publishing journalistic material; - \circ $\;$ reasonably believe publication is in the public interest; and - reasonably believe that complying with a specific part of data protection law is incompatible with journalism. - You should interpret journalism broadly. - The exemption can cover all the personal data you use for journalism as long as you have the intention or hope of publishing it. - A "reasonable belief" is one you are able to justify in a reasonable way. - Deciding what is "in the public interest" involves considering the circumstances, balancing arguments for and against, and judging how the public interest is best served overall. - The exemption applies if you reasonably believe that a specific part of data protection law must or should be set aside because complying with it disproportionately restricts your journalistic activity.
+- There is an exemption in data protection law to protect freedom of expression and information in journalism, academic activities, art and literature. - When the criteria for using the exemption is met, you do not have to comply with many of the usual requirements of data protection law. - You must always comply with the key data protection principles of accountability and security. - The exemption applies if you: - use personal data for journalism; - o act with the intention or hope of publishing journalistic material; - o reasonably believe publication is in the public interest; and - reasonably believe that complying with a specific part of data protection law is incompatible with journalism. - You should interpret journalism broadly. - The exemption can cover all the personal data you use for journalism as long as you have the intention or hope of publishing it or other journalistic material. - A "reasonable belief" is one you are able to justify in a reasonable way. - Deciding what is "in the public interest" involves considering the circumstances, balancing arguments for and against, and judging how the public interest is best served overall. - The exemption applies if you reasonably believe that it would be impracticable to comply with a specific part of data protection law whilst still carrying out must or should be set aside because complying with it disproportionately restricts your journalistic activity.